rbrabson/ftcstanding/README.md

 - **Multiple Database Backends**:
   - SQL database (MySQL) with connection pooling
   - File-based database using JSON storage (for development/testing)
+- **Flexible Filtering**: Query data with optional filters for teams, events, matches, and advancements
+  - Filter teams by ID, country, or home region
+  - Filter events by event code, region code, or country
+  - Filter matches by event IDs
+  - Filter advancements by country or region code
+  - Combine multiple filter criteria with intuitive OR/AND logic
 - **Prepared Statements**: All SQL operations use prepared statements for performance and security
 - **SQL Query Constants**: All SQL queries are defined as package-level constants for maintainability
 - **String Representations**: All data models implement the `fmt.Stringer` interface for easy debugging and logging